 The Group entered into sale and leaseback arrangements in 2018 with Allied Irish Bank and Wells Fargo.
-At December 31, 2021, the amount owed under sale and leaseback arrangements was US\$0.2 million.
-The Group also has lease liabilities relating to right-of-use assets with lease maturities between 1 and 12 years.
+In January 2022, the Group settled its outstanding lease liability with Allied Irish Bank.
+At December 31, 2022, the amount owed under the other remaining sale and leaseback arrangement was US\$45,000.
+The Group also has lease liabilities relating to right-of-use assets with lease maturities between 1 and 11 years.